Digital-Alchemy-TS/documentation/docs/testing/automations/fixtures.md

 ## 📝 Usage in tests

-### `hass`

 Once the fixtures file is created, all you need to do is append `LIB_MOCK_ASSISTANT` to your test.

 ```typescript
 testRunner.appendLibrary(LIB_MOCK_ASSISTANT)
 ```

-This module contains all the logic to [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) the internal `hass` library so it can use your fixtures file instead of the real socket.

-Library includes tools for:
+The library will automatically patch `hass` in a way that allows it to work off the target fixtures file instead of requiring live data.

+**Included data** -

-- registry interactions
+- registry data
   - zone
   - label
   - area